AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 Some apps will only purchase the investments when the market opens, while others when it closes.
 Some will let you choose when, but not all.

-This can reduce the liquidity of your investments and I would recommend double checking before dumping your money in.
+This can reduce the liquidity of your investments and I would recommend double-checking before dumping your money in.

 ### Rebalancing

 Rebalancing is the act of selling or buying different positions in your portfolio to bring the allocation percentages back to your original or new goals.

 I don’t do this by selling personally, but many professionals swear by this.
-Some go as far as to rebalance monthly, which would obviously be a pain to do manually.
+Some go as far as to rebalance monthly, which would be a pain to do manually.

 ### Dividend Reinvestment Plan (DRIP)

 If you are not aware of DRIP, it’s simply an automated way from an app to take the earnings given to you for owning the investment and buy more of that investment with it.

-When your investments pay you, if you don’t need that money now it’s heavily recommended to reinvest it so that your investments grow faster.
+When your investments pay you if you don’t need that money now it’s heavily recommended to reinvest it so that your investments grow faster.

 Some platforms don’t let you automate this at all, which is a shame.
 While some platforms allow DRIP, but then you also cannot choose where the drip goes, they only allow you to invest in the same asset that the returns came from.

 ## My Fav Apps to Automate My Investments

 There are a ton of different investing apps, and I have not had nearly enough time to try them all.
-Of the apps I have tried, only three of them had the ability to automate to the level that I wanted, and I only liked two of them honestly.
+Of the apps I have tried, only three of them could automate to the degree that I desired, and I only liked two of them honestly.

 ### 1. M1 Finance

 M1 Finance is easy to use, and you can build what is called a ‘Pie’.
 Which is simply a pie chart that represents your investment allocations.

-The pies and reballaning are quite obvious to understand, granted the first time you set up a pie it may feel overwhelming because there are so many different ETFs to choose from.
+The pies and rebalancing are quite obvious to understand, granted the first time you set up a pie it may feel overwhelming because there are so many different ETFs to choose from.

-I personally avoid the ‘professionally’ created pies, but please keep in mind I am a degenerate that donates his cash to wall street regularly.
+I avoid the ‘professionally’ created pies, but please keep in mind I am a degenerate that donates his cash to wall street regularly.

-Also, a lot of brokers do not allow automatic investments into Extrange Traded Funds (ETFs) and instead only allow mutual funds.
-This is not a huge issue for some because many people don't really care about the differences between ETFs and mutual funds.
+Also, a lot of brokers do not allow automatic investments into Exchange Traded Funds (ETFs) and instead only allow mutual funds.
+This is not a huge issue for some because many people don't care about the differences between ETFs and mutual funds.

 But this is one of the biggest reasons I moved from Ally Invest over to M1 Finance.
 I know that the Robo Investing for Ally has ETFs, but the way it’s implemented is a bit too restrictive for me personally.

 I invest in both, but I like some of the benefits of ETFs over mutual funds in specific situations.
-In contrast however, you cannot invest in mutual funds on M1 Finance.
-On top of that, you cannot choose what time of day to purchase your investments, its either 9am for the free account or  optionally 3pm for the M1+ account.
+In contrast, however, you cannot invest in mutual funds on M1 Finance.
+On top of that, you cannot choose what time of day to purchase your investments, it's either 9 am for the free account or optionally 3 pm for the M1+ account.

 ### 2. Fidelity